soppelmann/EITN30/README.md

 To avoid having all traffic go through the link we will also edit the routing table as shown at lecture 3.

+## Technical details

+All network interfaces follow the unix ideology of "everything is a file".
+This means that we can read and write to the network interfaces as if they were files as they are represented as file descriptors in the kernel.
+Such as `/dev/tun0` etc.